 The Company's consulting geologist visited the property in September 2018 and collected samples in quartz vein float and outcrop at and near the Swamp showing.
 In January 2019, the Company completed a 970 line-km airborne magnetic and radiometric survey over the 2,090 hectare Hard Cash property.
-The new geophysical survey results define the magnetic and radiometric responses of the known gold mineralization and help identify new high priority drill targets along the gold mineralized trend where it is covered by glacial overburden.
+The new geophysical survey results define the magnetic and radiometric responses of the known gold mineralization.
+In June 2019, geophysical modelling and interpretation were completed, followed by geological and structural interpretation.
+The results have clarified the broad geological and structural controls on gold mineralization and will help to identify and prioritize drill targets.
+In July 2019, the Company completed a district-scale soil survey (approximately 500 samples), geologic mapping and rock-chip sampling (approximately 100 samples).
+Analytical results are expected in the fourth quarter of 2019, and along with the geologic and geophysical data, will be used to identify drill targets.